ECMWFCode4Earth/DeepR/docs/index.md

-# Welcome to deepr's documentation!
+# Welcome to DeepR's documentation!

 DeepR: Global reanalysis downscaling to regional scales using Deep Diffusion models.

 This project has been developed under Code For Earth initiative, an innovation programme run by the European Centre for Medium-Range Weather Forecasts (ECMWF).

 ```{toctree}
 :caption: 'Contents:'